BasantHussein/Disaster-Response/README.md

 - ML Pipeline In a Python script, train_classifier.py, write a machine learning pipeline that: Loads data from the SQLite database Splits the dataset into training and test sets Builds a text processing and machine learning pipeline Trains and tunes a model using GridSearchCV Outputs results on the test set Exports the final model as a pickle file

-- Flask Web App We will be taking the user message and classify them into 36 categories.
+- Flask Web App will be taking the user message and classify them into 36 categories.
 There are some beautiful visualization of the data as well

-All of the necessary criteria for developing the pipeline and web app is given in the rubric below https://review.udacity.com/#!/rubrics/1565/view

 ### Install